 Designated by Congress in 1988, the region is specially designated to protect e an extensive network of similar riparian systems throughout the American Southwest.
 One of the most important riparian areas in the United States, the San Pedro River runs through the Chihuahuan Desert and the Sonoran Desert in southeastern Arizona.
 The river’s stretch is home to more than 80 species of mammals, two native species and several introduced species of fish, more than 40 species of amphibians and reptiles, and 100 species of breeding birds.
 It also provides invaluable habitat for 250 species of migrant and wintering birds and contains archaeological sites representing the remains of human occupation from 13,000 years ago.

 The area provides ample opportunities for wildlife viewing, as well as visiting historic and prehistoric sites.
-Picnickers, hikers, equestrians, and hunters are welcome, and primitive camping is allowed.
+Picnickers, hikers, and equestrians are welcome, and primitive camping is allowed in approved areas.
 Saturday morning guided walks are provided by Friends of the San Pedro, starting from the San Pedro House.

 Visiting the San Pedro